Sign in

 >>Which one are you using, the 20 or the 25mm – there is a big difference.

 >>What will be your pylon spacing?
-Only at the ends with a closed slider, or the split open slider?
+Only at the ends with a closed slider, or a split-open slider?

 >>How do you plan to get the pylons in a straight line?

 >>How well does the slider block seal against dust?
-Does the split slider seal as well as the closed slider?
+Does the split slider seal as effectively as the closed slider?

 >>What is the clearance/pre-load between the shaft and the balls in the slider block?